 Ensure that pH, temperature, hardness, nitrate, nitrite and ammonia levels are within relevant limits.
 To give your betta some relief, you are also encouraged to do water changes.
 Start with a 50 percent water change and then follow it up with a 10-25% water change.

 How to get started on fixing the issues that surround the quality of water

-Notwithstanding what some manufacturers may print on their packages for medicines used in treating the clamped fins of betta fish, the most effective thing to do is the test method; constantly test your water and do frequent water changes to protect your water from toxins and take precautions
+Irrespective of what most manufacturers may print on their packages for medicines used in treating the clamped fins of betta fish, the most effective thing to do is the test method; constantly test your water and change them often.
+That way you can protect your water from toxins and take precautions.

-Also clean the filter, aquarium, and any equipment or ornaments in the tank.
+More so tidy the filter, aquarium, and any equipment or ornaments in the tank.
 Remember not to rinse under tap water when cleaning the filter media, but squeeze the medium out of the tank into some siphon water.
-Doing so will keep your bio filter safe and avoid the hassle of re-cycling the tank.
+Doing so will keep your bio filter safe and avoid the hassle of recycling the tank.
 Your fish will return to good health once there is good water condition.

 You have to make sure that your betta fish is adequately fed.
 Inspect the water to make sure your betta is actually eating.
 Some diseases cause bettas to become lethargic, causing them to become so inactive that they stop eating altogether.